 It might seem like a lot, but if you can master it, it’ll do wonders for your conversion.

-Step 3: Provide plenty of social proof
+Step 3: Provide plenty of social proof on your lead generation landing page

 As you would for an event landing page, you’ll want to turn to social proof (reviews, industry awards, endorsements, etc.) as a way to help convince visitors to your lead gen landing page to convert.
 So what does that mean in this instance?